Creating a healthy relationship in your home for tweens and technology

 For many parents, it can be hard to set solid ground rules for your tweens’ use of technology.
 Technology such as video games, tablets, and cell phones have quickly become the go-to source of entertainment for tweens everywhere.

-Further, as a parent your rules have to be simple and easy to follow, but most importantly you have to be consistent in enforcement.
+Further, as a parent, your rules must be simple and easy to follow, but most importantly, you must be consistent in enforcement.
 Some parents like to explicitly write out or state rules, while others just encourage kids to spend time off the screens.

 There are many ways to prevent your tween from being glued to their tech and the negative effects it can have.
 However, it is also important to recognize the positive effects it has as well.